Seerow0/-MK-II-Nicholas-J-Website-/README.md

 $${\color{lightblue}Light \space Blue}$$

+# Removing theme watermark
+`footer.html` contains the portfolyou theme logo on the right that redirects you to the theme/comment it out or reformat it into another link if needed

+# Adding a logo for a page on the navbar instead of a name

+`documentation/github.md` I'll use this as an example since it already exists.
+I changed the existing github logo to a book icon for now.
+I was told it would make a good table of contents page to link to the other pages, good idea.

+You will replace the `fa fa` symbol with something from [this](https://fontawesome.com) website.

+A good example is `<i class="fa fa book fa-1x fa-book"></i>` Bascally find these values on the site and replace them with the new provided fa fa text and you can modify the `1x` up to `4x`.

+This site also provided you with logos for social media links.

 # Scavenge Section

 type in fa to locate the symbols to change on website, even the bottom with made with heart by on the bottom